Lead partner: King's College London (UK)

 Expected duration: five years

-The overarching objective of the Partnership for Digital Learning and Increased Access (PADILEIA) project is to produce and deliver blended higher education programmes to Syrian refugees in Jordan and Lebanon, along with members of their host communities.
+Partnership for Digital Learning and Increased Access (PADILEIA) will produce and deliver blended higher education programmes to Syrian refugees in Jordan and Lebanon, along with members of their host communities.
 Students will be offered curricula that provide micro-credentials in relevant fields, augmented by student support services and affordable pathways into locally-delivered formal academic qualifications.

 The project design includes three learning formats: